CrashyyOveride/CrashyyOveride-Assessment_3/Presentation_Notes.md

 Why did you choose an Object-Oriented Programming (OOP) approach over a standard procedural approach for a text RPG?

 ### Answer 1
 OOP allows me to map game entities directly to real-world objects through code abstraction.
-Instead of using massive, messy nested loops to track character stats, I can create a single parent class called Actor with shared attributes like HP and Stamina.
+Instead of using massive, messy nested loops to track character stats, I can create a single parent class called Actor with shared attributes like HP.
 From there, the Player and Enemy classes inherit that baseline code structure cleanly.
 It makes the entire game modular, much easier to scale, and allows me to create original characters effortlessly by modifying attributes.

 ### Question 2
 How did you manage player movement and location connections without using a standard grid coordinate (X, Y) map system?